In testament to the woman behind the myth, here are 5 amazing things you didn’t know about the incredible blues woman, Janis Joplin.

 Janis Joplin was a free-wheeling soul and the first true female rockstar.
 Though fame came with its fair share of trials and tribulations.
 Debilitating drug addictions and alcohol abuse seesawed with landmark performances at Monterey and Woodstock, being hailed as the best singer of her time.
-On what would be her 77th birthday, here are 5 amazing things you may not know about Janis Joplin.
+Here are 5 amazing things you may not know about Janis Joplin.

 During her grievously short-lived four year career, Janis became the first ever female rockstar in a highly exclusive boys club, and suffered appalling sexism from musicians, critics, and industry pros as a result.
 Robert Christgau’s review of her breakthrough International Monterey Pop Festival set describes, “her left nipple erect under her knit pantsuit looking hard enough to put out your eye.”
 Nonetheless she stood by her freewheeling ways and became an icon of freedom for young women in the ’60s.